The-AI-Alliance/open-trusted-data-initiative/static-catalog/README.md

 ```

 LEt's
-Selecting some of those keywords, here is a query similar to what we did for languages above to extract separate datasets for each keyword:
+Selecting some of those keywords, here is a query similar to what we did for languages above to extract separate datasets for each keyword.
+See `src/scripts/write-category-files.py`.

 ```shell
 timestamp=$(date "+%Y-%m-%d")